“Harbor your grudges,

 “Don’t bother me none,” Eric licked the rim of his coffee cup.
 “Guess it’s got to do with knowin’ where you stand.”

 “What’s that supposed to mean,” I tucked into my drawers, elbowed into my sheepskin jacket.
 “I know damn well where I stand…”

 “So what’s the beef,” he pointed toward the stand’s john, then led me toward the cars.
-“It’s a simple public convenience, we’re stinkin’ lucky to have it.
-You just head in, go about your business.
-Do what you gotta do, keep your eyes up, hands to yourself… no big thing.
-And if you have a problem with that, use the little boy’s toity around there. “
+“It’s a simple public convenience.
+You just man up, head in, go about your business.
+Do what you gotta do, keep your eyes up, hands to yourself… If you have a problem with that, use the little boy’s toity around there.”

 “Problem, me?
 No way,” I huffed, second thinking that bon-bon of a snack bar, as white and Deco Moderne as the rest of the park’s places, sweet and salty on a balmy post-Depression dime.
 “I know where I’m coming from, don’t you worry about that…”

-“You wish,” he said, squeezing the release lever, opening the hood.
-“You and your flabby ass…”
+“Yah, like you and your flabby ass,” he said, squeezing the release lever, opening the hood…”